xaviermilgo/Chimay-Red-tiny/README.md

 All you need to successfully exploit a router:

 - A vulnerable router
-- A python interpreter
-- Network Acess to the router
+- Network Access to the router
 - < 20 seconds of patience
 ## Description
 This exploit will exploit x86-based and mipsbe Mikrotik routers with Firmware version < **6.38.5**